Professor Warren Marwood Swain

 Research | Current

 Professor Swain’s research is concerned with the history of private law and intellectual history in so far as it relates to law.
 He is also interested in legal biography.
-He recently published a monograph on the history of the law of contract with the Cambridge University Press, UK and, with others, an edited collection on the leading tort authority Hedley Byrne v.
-Heller.
-A contract textbook, written with Professor Andrew Stewart and Dr Karen Fairweather, Contract Law: Principles and Context with the Cambridge University Press and to be published in 2019.
+He has published a monograph on the history of the law of contract with the Cambridge University Press.
+A book on Auatralian contract law written with Professor Andrew Stewart and Dr Karen Fairweather, Contract Law: Principles and Context was published by the Cambridge University Press in 2019.
 Along with Professor David Campbell, Professor Swain is editor of Reimagining Contract Law Pedagogy published by Routledge in 2019.
-He is also writing a monograph about the history of the law of contract in Australia and New Zealand between 1788 and 2000.
 Professor Swain has published numerous articles and book chapters on a wide variety of aspects of private law in England, Australia and New Zealand.

-Professor Swain is interested in supervising doctoral research in areas including:
+Professor Swain is interested in supervising doctoral research in several areas including:

 The history of the law of contract in England, New Zealand and Australia